sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 While sculpting brushes cannot yet be rotated, this is a known issue.
 Rotating sculpting brushes will be implemented in a future version of WorldEditAdditions.

+The selection of available brushes is limited at the moment, but see below on how to easily create your own!

 ```
 //sculpt
 //sculpt default 10 25